MicrosoftDocs/VBA-Docs/api/Word.Document.SendFaxOverInternet.md

 ## Remarks

 Using the  **SendFaxOverInternet** method requires that a fax service is enabled on a user's computer.
-If a fax service is not enabled, the **SendFaxOverInternet** method will cause a runtime error.
+If a fax service is not enabled, the **SendFaxOverInternet** method will cause a run-time error.

 The format used for specifying fax numbers in the Recipients parameter is either recipientsfaxnumber@usersfaxprovider or recipientsname@recipientsfaxnumber.
 You can access the user's fax provider information using the following registry path: